dblhlx/PyBSASeq/README.md

 ### PyBSASeq
-A novel algorithm with high detection power for BSA-Seq data analysis
+A novel algorithm with high detection power for BSA-Seq data analysis - the significant structural variant method

 Python 3.6 or above is required to run the script.